🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 TL;DR

-• Test planning is crucial in software testing, providing a roadmap for efficient and effective testing by defining objectives, scope, and test criteria.
+• Test planning and test strategy are crucial elements in software testing, providing a roadmap for efficient and effective testing by defining objectives, scope, and test criteria.

 • A well-structured test plan guides testing efforts, covering test strategies, scenarios, and tools, ensuring comprehensive software coverage.